Officer lauded after two emergency response assists in one day

 “You never can tell.
 Policing is not all about issuing tickets.
 It’s all about how to interact with the people, have a good relationship, and make sure that law and order is maintained at all times,” said Officer O’Connor.

-Workers in neighboring businesses told Cayman 27 they are very impressed with his professionalism and they are glad to have him in town.
+Workers in neighbouring businesses told Cayman 27 they are very impressed with his professionalism and they are glad to have him in town.

 Officer O’Connor simply credited his training for the quick response.